Image from eqroy - stock.adobe.com

 The ascot tie is a little more complicated than the classic necktie.
 Still, it's a timeless look that looks fantastic in formal settings, so it's well worth incorporating into your style.
 Another Hermes scarf styling idea lets your Ascot tie sit at the side to reveal more of your neckline.

-Learn this Hermes scarf tying technique to add a touch of class to your look.
+Learn the Hermes scarf tying ascot technique to add a touch of class to your look.

 When and how to wear a Hermes scarf